fatimp/REVAnalyzer/README.md

-# REVAnalyzer
+# PARSE: Physical Attribute Representativity and Stationarity Evaluator

 ## General information

-REVAnalyzer is an open source package for representativity analysis of 3D binary images.
+PARSE is an open source package for representativity analysis of 3D binary images.
 It aims at representativity analysis for different scalar and vector metrics.
-Using REVAnalyzer library, one can estimate determenistic and statistical representative elementary volumes (dREV and sREV) for these metrics.
+Using PARSE library, one can estimate determenistic and statistical representative elementary volumes (dREV and sREV) for these metrics.
 Stationarity analysis and comparison of different images using vector metrics are also possible.

 Currently, we provide the following metrics for REV analysis:
 - Porosity.